PsichiX/Oxygengine/book/src/cli/new-project.md

 Oxygengine uses a concept called "Game Templates" where instead of starting from blank page, you create your new project from one of existing game templates:
-- `desktop-headless-game` - used mostly for game servers logic, it doesn not provide access to any of rendering or audio features, but gives you all the features needed to create a game server logic.
-- `web-composite-game` - used for making visually simple games that uses Web Canvas rendering.
-- `web-composite-visual-novel` - used to jumpstart working on a completely asset-driven Visual Novel game.
+- `ha-base` - contains barebones setup for the simplest game example.
-- `web-ha-game` - used to make visually more demanding games that needs to render greater number of entities, manipulate and enhance game visuals with shaders.
+- `ha-game` - used to make visually more demanding games that needs to render greater number of entities, manipulate and enhance game visuals with materials.

-**Create new game project with default (`web-ha-game`) game template:**
+**Create new game project with default (`ha-game`) game template:**
 ```bash
 oxygengine-ignite new <project-name>
 ```